crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 ### Bioinformatics Tools

-# Course 3
+# Course 4

 ### Major aims
-- Apply the tools/command line knowledge from Course 1+2
+- Apply the tools/command line knowledge from the introductory courses 1+2
 - Know about using a basic loop
 - Use read mapping and SNP identification to analyze the genetic structure of Alpine ibex